Utah Admin. Code R728-403-4 - Application for Training and Certification

 determining whether an applicant has demonstrated good moral character as

-the division shall conduct a criminal history background check of local, state,
+conduct a criminal history background check of local, state, and national

-and national criminal history files to determine if the applicant has a
+criminal history files to determine if the applicant has a criminal

-with a criminal history that contains any of the following shall be denied
+criminal history that contains any of the following shall be denied entrance

-entrance into a training program and shall not receive certification:
+into a training program and may not receive certification:

 (i) a conviction of a felony under state or